Craigson/RaspberryPi_setup/README.md

 static routers=192.168.0.1
 static domain_name_servers=192.168.0.1
 </pre>
-<p>To save the document, use the keyboard shortcut Cmd+X, followed by 'y', followed by enter.</p>
+<p>To save the document, use the keyboard shortcut Ctrl+X, followed by 'y', followed by enter.</p>
 <p>Plug the ethernet cable into your laptop and the Pi.</pi>
 <p>Now we need to reboot the network interface.
 Do this using the following command:</p>
 <pre>sudo ifdown eth0 && sudo ifup eth0</pre>